 Bola Onada Sokundi, founder of the Clever Girl Finance blog, created the Clever Girls Know podcast specifically for women who want to learn more about money.

-Bola is a Certified Financial Education Instructor (CFEI) and successful women on her podcast who have overcome different types of financial obstacles.
+Bola is a Certified Financial Education Instructor (CFEI) and has successful women on her podcast who have overcome different types of financial obstacles.

 Clever Girls Know is one of the best podcasts to listen to if you’re interested in hearing inspirational stories and learning from female financial experts and just everyday women.